parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 - Windows support on the way

-[^1]: For more information on the Swift project, check out their website: http://swift.org/
+[^1]: For more information on the Swift project, check out their website: http://swift.org/ ^ biased, but we think its the bees knees

 ---